tstilwell91/cs826/README.md

 ## Step 2: Metadata Preparation

-Prepare the metadata for analysis by mapping filenames to their corresponding `case_id`.
-This mapping creates a common key that is essential for combining the WSI and RNA-seq datasets.
+Prepare the metadata for analysis.

 1. Open the `case_mappings.ipynb` notebook in Jupyter.
 2. Update the `metadata_path` to point to the Metadata file uploaded in Step 1.